-Standing from left to right: Jason Bayless, Keyan Bliss, Joni Albrecht, Linda Gillison (former board), Saleem Chapman, Barbara Gerten, Shelly Williams, Garrett Jennings (former staff), Leila Roberts, Jessica Munger
+Standing from left to right: Jason Bayless, Keyan Bliss, Joni Albrecht, Linda Gillison (former board), Saleem Chapman, Barbara Gerten (former board), Shelly Williams, Garrett Jennings (former staff), Leila Roberts, Jessica Munger

-Sitting from left to right: Milly Harmon, Ambrosia Danu, Greg Coleridge, George Friday, Tara Ingram, Daniel Lee, Kaitlin Sopoci-Belknap (Move to Amend founder & former Director) & Annie Dog
+Sitting from left to right: Milly Harmon, Ambrosia Danu (former staff), Greg Coleridge, George Friday, Tara Ingram, Daniel Lee, Kaitlin Sopoci-Belknap (Move to Amend founder & former Director) & Annie Dog

 Criteria for Move to Amend National Board Selection